 The Working Group noted each respondent’s preference for either template letter A, B or both letters and those respondents who chose to provide feedback on the letters rather than provide their preference.

 Respondents who preferred Template Letter A considered that this letter collected more useful information than the alternative letter and gives the customer the opportunity to provide information back to the distributor in a structured format.
 However, one respondent commented that the letter had no response deadline.
-A respondent welcomed the simple layout as the language used was straight forward for those unregistered consumers who do not have English as a first language.
+A respondent welcomed the simple layout as the language used was straight forward for those unregistered customers who do not have English as a first language.
 The Working Group agreed to draft a short form straight forward template letter which may better suit the purpose of Parties contacting customers whose first language was not English.

 Respondents who preferred Template Letter B commented that it provided clearer instructions for the customer to respond including timescales.
 One respondent advised that its experience showed that it was useful to provide text in the letter window to encourage the end user to respond such as “Important Information - Please Read”.
 The Working Group agreed to include some proposed wording in the window of the letter templates.